Vietnam Historical Trip, Day 7: Da Nang

 Stop over the Fujian Chinese Assembly Hall

-Then, we continued walk towards the Cho Hoi An, literally the city market.
-There were several art & craft shop that worth to hop in.
+Then, we continued walking towards the Cho Hoi An, literally the city market.
+There were several art & craft shop that worth hopping in.

 Loved the wooden shop that still preserved